top of page

 Public Art

-As part of Sea Walls: Artists for Oceans, Arch House sponsored the seventh and final mural of Sea Walls Boston 2020 at Bremen Park.
+As part of Sea Walls: Artists for Oceans, we sponsored the seventh and final mural of Sea Walls Boston 2020 at our Bremen Park Condomimium project.

-Painted by Colombian-American artist Felipe Ortiz, The Heart of the Ocean centers on warming seas and ocean acidification — urgent realities facing the Gulf of Maine, the fastest-warming body of water in the United States.
-The mural connects global environmental challenges to the harbor that defines East Boston.
+Painted by Colombian-American artist Felipe Ortiz, The Heart of the Ocean centers on warming seas and ocean acidification, urgent realities facing the Gulf of Maine, the fastest-warming body of water in the U.S. The mural connects global climate challenges to the harbor that defines East Boston.

-Organized by PangeaSeed Foundation in collaboration with HarborArts and local partners, the initiative brought seven purpose-driven murals to East Boston during the pandemic spanning from the Shipyard to the Greenway.
+Organized by PangeaSeed Foundation and executed by HarborArts with local partners, the initiative brought seven purpose-driven murals to East Boston during the pandemic spanning from the Shipyard to the Greenway.

-We were proud to help transform a blank wall into a statement about stewardship, resilience, and our shared responsibility to the waters that shape this community.
+We were proud to help transform a blank wall into an artistic statement about stewardship, resilience, and our shared responsibility to the waters that shape this community.

-Founded by local legend Bill Masterson, Tree Eastie has planted hundreds of trees across East Boston in recent years — restoring canopy, cooling streets, and strengthening the neighborhood block by block.
+Tree Eastie has planted hundreds of trees across East Boston in recent years, restoring canopy, cooling streets, and strengthening the neighborhood block by block.

-What began as grassroots action has become a visible and lasting transformation of the public realm.
+What began as grassroots action has become a visible and lasting transformation of the public realm thanks to the leadership of Bill Masterson.